IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 4. Use "plug-in" instead of "plugin" in all places.

 ### 2.2.
-Name and Decription of Plug-in, Namespace and Command
+Name and Description of Plug-in, Namespace and Command

 **To name the plug-in for a service**: